nushell-prophet/numd/README.md

 ### Details of parsing

 1. `numd` looks for ` ```nushell ` or ` ```nu ` code chunks.
-2. In the code chunks, that entirely don't have lines starting with the `>` symbol, numd executes the whole code chunks as they are, and if they produce any output (like in `print 'this'`), then the output is written in the ` ```output-numd ` chunks, next to the executed code chunks.
+2. In the code chunks that entirely don't have lines starting with the `>` symbol, `numd` executes the whole code chunks as they are, and if they produce any output (like in `print 'this'`), then the output is written in the ` ```output-numd ` chunks, next to the executed code chunks.
-3. In the code chunks that contain one or more lines starting with `>` symbol, numd filters only lines that start with the `>` or `#` symbol, executes those lines one by one and output their results just after the executed line.
+3. In the code chunks that contain one or more lines starting with the `>` symbol, `numd` filters only lines that start with the `>` or `#` symbol, executes or prints those lines one by one, and outputs results just after the executed line.

 ### `numd run` flags and params